YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Hair caliber also has to match.
 Very thick grafts placed into a fine cheek beard can look coarse.
 Very fine grafts placed into a strong jawline beard may disappear visually.
 If the surrounding beard is curly, the curl direction has to be respected.
 If the scar is small, fewer grafts placed with more precision may be better than a larger number that looks impressive on paper.

-A patient with limited scalp donor reserves should be careful about using scalp grafts for a beard patch if scalp surgery may be needed later.
+Someone with limited scalp donor reserves should be careful about using scalp grafts for a beard patch if scalp surgery may be needed later.
 Facial confidence matters, but donor management still matters.
 A small cosmetic decision should not weaken future planning.

 A risky promise often sounds too clean.
 The clinic may say the scar will disappear, the beard will look full, the procedure is tiny, or the face will heal without visible marks.
 Treat that kind of certainty with caution.